-No one wants to deal with a door or operator that’s not working when its -10 degrees outside.
+No one wants to deal with a door or operator that’s not working when its -10 degrees outside…

-- lubricate all moving parts so the door runs smooth and inspect parts for wear and replace as needed
+- Lubricate all moving parts so the door runs smooth and inspect parts for wear and replace as needed

-- check your seals on the doors which can help save on those winter heating costs
+- Check your seals on the doors which can help save on those winter heating costs

-- be sure to check your operator and make sure it is closing the door properly to keep the elements out.
+- Be sure to check your operator and make sure it is closing the door properly to keep the elements out.

 A very common problem that we see in the winter is the gears in the garage door opener going bad.
 The operator has to work harder to open/close the door in the colder months and older operators (10-12 years old) tend to strip gears due to this.

 Refer to our maintenance section of our website for helpful tips for the do-it-yourselfers or schedule a service call with one of our trained service technicians to get you ready for winter.